-The England and Wales level estimate of short-term international immigration for 3 to 12 months for the main reason of study, which is distributed to local authorities, is derived from IPS data.
-A short-term migrant student in the IPS is defined as having been in the country for 3 to 12 months on departure and having arrived for a ‘formal course’.
+The England and Wales-level estimate of short-term international immigration for 3 to 12 months for the main reason of study, which is distributed to local authorities, is derived from International Passenger Survey (IPS) data.
+A short-term migrant student in the IPS is defined as having been in the country for 3 to 12 months on departure and having arrived for a “formal course”.
 In addition, IPS data are used to split the short-term immigration for study estimate into the following three groups:

 Higher Education (HE)

 Further Education (FE) students of European Economic Area (EEA)1 origin